The Devon PTO assists in many ways to strengthen communication between home and school and promote Devon spirit within our school community.

 A non-profit dental clinic at the T/E Middle School for children in the T/E and Great Valley school districts.
 PTO volunteers provide transportation for students to and from the clinic as needed.
 The chair is in contact with the district Dental Clinic Committee, school nurse and student clients.

-The Devon Dispatch is a twice-monthly newsletter that is emailed all students.
+The Devon Dispatch is a weekly newsletter that is emailed to all students.
 PTO volunteers coordinate with principal, school secretary, and PTO activity chairs to collect content for the newsletter.
 Editing, word-processing, flexibility, and good communication skills are necessary.

 PTO volunteers design & construct occasional displays for the lobby bulletin board to coordinate with school activities.
 This would be a terrific opportunity to showcase creative skills!